RTO-Websites/post-gallery/trunk/README.txt

 * Fix issue with grouped mediathek
 * Script loading can now be disabled
 * Update owl.carousel to 2.3.4
+* Add option for responsive images with srcset

 = 1.6.1
 * Refactoring